 Standards and guidance

 ISO 104182 covers industry practice for handling H2S and is based on the accepted criterion that significant fatalities would occur from exposure to H2S in gas at concentrations of 500-1000ppm.
 Detection guidance is based on the argument that the hydrocarbon gas detection system will provide adequate detection if the H2S is below 500ppm in the hydrocarbon (HC) process streams.
 This is an acceptable argument only if it can be demonstrated that the HC detection system is ~100% effective.
 Above 500ppm specific H2S detection is required.

 Hydrogen sulphide has a WEL of 5 ppm 8-hour TWA based on data indicating a shift towards anaerobic respiration at exposures to 10 ppm.

 NIOSH has set a concentration of 100 ppm as IDLH.

-In the UK sector of the North Sea hydrocarbon gas detection equipment is demonstrably not 100% effective for open modules.
-Analysis of the Hydrocarbons Releases database indicates that HC detection systems on UK offshore Installations detect ~60% hydrocarbon gas leaks in open modules.
+In the UK sector of the North Sea hydrocarbon gas detection equipment is demonstrably not 100% effective for open modules3.
+Analysis of the Hydrocarbons Releases database4 indicates that HC detection systems on UK offshore Installations detect ~60% hydrocarbon gas leaks in open modules.
 This is no reflection on the reliability and availability of the equipment.
 Process modules are open to the environment to minimise explosion overpressures (due to congestion factors), but this unfortunately helps to defeat the effectiveness of the gas detection systems.